 Conference registration begins at 8.30 am each day.

 We will be providing refreshments (tea and fruit) during the breaks.
 For lunch on the Friday, there is a canteen available in the building across the way from the Brunei Gallery and there are several sandwich bars and other eating places in the vicinity.
-There is a list of suggestions here.
+Here is a list of suggested places to eat.

 During the lunch breaks on both days, there will be yoga sessions, so if you want to participate, please bring a yoga mat and suitable clothing!